frrp16/apachecloudstack/README.md

 Once done, CloudStack will begin downloading the ISO.
 This may take a while.
 Once done, create an instance utilizing that ISO and install your operating system.

 Instances can be created in __Instances -> Add Instance__.
-Be sure to select your network in the Networks section of instance creation.
+Be sure to select network in the Networks section of instance creation.
 You can leave the IP address and the MAC address blank if you want CloudStack to automatically configure that for you.
 Once done, CloudStack will automatically begin creating the instance.

 Click on the name of the Instance and then click on the shell icon in the top right.
 This will launch a connection to the instance within the browser.

 ## Install Additional KVM Host